YetiForceCompany/YetiForceCRM/README.md

 Read the [documentation] (https://yetiforce.com/en/documentation.html) to learn more.

-Sign up for our [mailing list](https://lists.sourceforge.net/lists/listinfo/yetiforce-mailing).
-It is dedicated for people/companies which would like to contribute to development of YetiForce.
-It isn't an appropriate place for regular users of the software.

 Follow us on [Twitter](https://twitter.com/YetiForceEN) to get real-time info about new articles and functionalities.

 YetiForce CRM was orginally forked from Vtiger CRM and has mechanisms that allow to easily migrate from Vtiger to YetiForce.